-Employer Contributions: The District's required contributions are based upon an actuarial valuation.
-For the fiscal year ended June 30, 2018, the District's rate of contribution was 32.57% of covered payroll.
-The 32.57% rate is composed of a pension contribution rate of 31.74% for pension benefits and 0.83% for healthcare-insurance premium assistance.
+The District's contractually required contribution rate for the fiscal year ended June 30, 2019, was 33.43% of covered payroll, actuarially determined as an amount that, when combined with employee contributions, is expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
+The 33.43% rate is composed of a pension contribution rate of 32.60% for pension benefits and 0.83% for healthcare-insurance premium assistance.

 The District is required to pay the entire contribution and will be reimbursed by the Commonwealth in an amount equal to the Commonwealth's share as determined by the income-aid ratio (as defined in Act 29 of 1994), which is at least one half of the total District's rate.
-The District's contributions to the Plan for the years ended June 30, 2018, 2017, and 2016, were \$2,086,263, \$1,953,030, and \$1,538,468, respectively, and are equal to the required contributions for said years.
-For the year ended June 30, 2018, the District recognized retirement subsidy revenue from the Commonwealth in the amount of \$1,304,703.
+The District's contributions to the Plan for the year ended June 30, 2019, was \$2,146,069, and is equal to the required contributions for the year.
+For the year ended June 30, 2019, the District recognized retirement subsidy revenue from the Commonwealth in the amount of \$1,392,087.